 Your points don’t necessarily have to be used on the airline that you’ve earned your points with.
 Most airlines have an extensive range of partner airlines that you can also redeem your points to fly on!
 For example, Qantas points can be used to fly on 26 airlines including Emirates, Cathay Pacific, Fiji Airways and Qatar Airways.
 Similarly, Virgin Australia Velocity points can be used to fly on 12 partner airlines such as Singapore Airlines and Etihad.

 Many of these partner airline awards can be found online – but not always.
-You won’t find award seats on Qantas’ website for partners such as Japan Airlines, Malaysia Airlines, Jet Airways or China Eastern.
+You won’t find award seats on Virgin Australia’s website for partners such as Hawaiian Airlines or South African Airways.
 To find award availability on these airlines, you’ll need to either call Qantas or search on a third-party website.

 While these tools can save you time, none of them are perfect.
 Unfortunately, all of them have gaps in the coverage of airlines they are able to search.